Learnish/FIFA-23-DASHBOARD-POWER-BI-DEKSTOP-/README.md

 # Power-BI

+We have a dataset of FIFA 23
-The dashboard includes various visualizations and metrics related to FIFA 23, such as:
+The dashboard(FIFA 23 REPORT (POWER BI).pbix) includes various visualizations and metrics related to FIFA 23, such as:

 Total players.